HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - Select the 'spritesheet_ground_72' game object.
+ - Select the 'spritesheet_ground_72' GameObject.
  - In the Inspector, under the SpriteRenderer component:
    - Change Draw Mode to Tiled
    - An option for width appears, try increasing this to about 10 (but don't change height).